rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 Every Cloud Databases instance is optimized for performance.
-Cloud Databases uses container-based virtualization, which eliminates the performance bottlenecks associated with traditional hardware virtualization and enables your database to run at near-baremetal speeds.
+Cloud Databases uses container-based virtualization, which eliminates the performance bottlenecks that are associated with traditional hardware virtualization and enables your database to run at near-baremetal speeds.
 Cloud Databases also uses dedicated SAN storage and high-speed networking to give you faster access to your data.

 #### What instance sizes do you currently support?